ruyadorno/mitro-cli/README.md

 }
 ```

+*You could also add your password to the .mitro-clirc file but storing your master password as plain text is certainly not a great idea.*

 ## Usage

-Running only the **mitro** command from the terminal brings you into the interactive mode, where you can choose what to execute.
+Running only the **mitro** command from the terminal brings you into the interactive mode, where you will be guided through some simple menus to access your stored data.

 A set of commands is also available to interact with the **mitro** server:

-- `mitro list-secrets` List all your secrets
+- `mitro list` List all your secrets and groups
-- `mitro list-groups` List all your groups
+- `mitro listsecrets` List all your secrets
-- `mitro list-all` List all your secrets and groups
+- `mitro listgroups` List all your groups
+- `mitro show SECRET_ID` Shows the content of a secret, you can find *SECRET_ID* using one of the list commands above

 ## Why creating another cli for Mitro?